(Updated Jan. 14, 2022)

-Cost sharing is waived for COVID-19 testing needs, including:
+Cost-sharing is waived for COVID-19 testing needs, including:

 This is applicable to in-network and out-of-network providers, facilities and laboratories.

-If you still have questions about COVID-19 and how it could affect you, the CDC has official responses to frequently asked questions on its website.
+If they still have questions about COVID-19 and how it could affect them, the CDC has official responses to frequently asked questions on its website.